 Gennady Golovkin Trilogy

 Given that we’re on the cusp of the third fight between these two titans of boxing, it’s a no-brainer that their previous two fights would be included.
-In their first dance, it was quite frankly a matchup between the two best pound-for-pound boxers in the division at the time.
+In their first dance, it was quite frankly a matchup between the two best pound-for-pound boxers in the division.
 Fans got exactly what they were hoping for in terms of a fight filled with power, precision, and high agility.
 These were two boxers in their absolute prime.
 Yet, the result brought controversy, with the fight being judged a split draw.
-Needless to say, demands for a rematch were almost immediate.
+Demands for a rematch were almost immediate.

 In that rematch, more controversy would follow.
-This time Canelo claimed the victory by unanimous decision.
-Still, the judge’s scorecards left many puzzled and upset, especially when the large majority of media outlets which covered the fight seemed to award the win to Golovkin.
-Then in the third installment of the Trilogy fight, Saúl ‘Canelo’ Álvarez had a convincing win over Gennady Golovkin at Super Middleweight.
+This time, Canelo claimed the victory by unanimous decision.
+Still, the judge’s scorecards left many puzzled and upset, especially when most media outlets that covered the fight seemed to award the win to Golovkin.
+Then, in the third installment of the Trilogy fight, Saúl ‘Canelo’ Álvarez had a convincing win over Gennady Golovkin at Super Middleweight.

 Julio César Chávez Jr.

 An all-Mexican affair, the fight between two of the country’s biggest boxing stars was massive.
-Indeed, with 1 million PPV buys and a revenue of $80 million, it was every bit as exciting as it was lucrative for all involved.
-Ultimately, Alvarez would prove that he was fast becoming one of the sport’s greatest-ever fighters with an absolutely dominant performance over Chávez.
+Indeed, with 1 million PPV buys and a revenue of $80 million, it was as exciting as it was lucrative for all involved.
+Ultimately, Alvarez would prove that he was fast becoming one of the sport’s greatest-ever fighters with a dominant performance over Chávez.

 This one had bad blood brewing before the pair entered the ring.
 Fans will remember that both got into a physical confrontation when they appeared for the fight’s first press conference.
-Alvarez actually started the conflict with a push after taking exception with Plant’s use of the word “motherf---er,” claiming that the American had insulted his mother.
-Plant would later correctly point to the Mexican’s hypocrisy, by pointing out the fact that he too had used the same term following his fight against Billy Joe Saunders back in May of 2021.
-In the end Alvarez won the fight via an 11th-round TKO and with that became the first undisputed super middleweight champion in boxing history.
+Alvarez started the conflict with a push after taking exception to Plant’s use of the word “mother ---er,” claiming that the American had insulted his mother.
+Plant would later correctly point to the Mexican’s hypocrisy by pointing out that he, too, had used the same term following his fight against Billy Joe Saunders back in May of 2021.
+In the end, Alvarez won the fight via an 11th-round TKO and became the first undisputed super middleweight champion in boxing history.

 Having taken the belt from the aforementioned Cotto, this was actually Alvarez’s first defense of his WBC middleweight belt.
-Standing as the challenger was Britain’s Amir Khan, and the 140-pound challenger actually possessed a slight advantage in both height and reach, but it must be said that it was not the case in the power department.
+Britain’s Amir Khan stood as the challenger, and the 140-pound challenger possessed a slight advantage in both height and reach, but it must be said that it was not the case in the power department.
 Indeed, that would be the telling difference in the 6th round when Canelo caught him with an overhand right that came after a feinted jab.
 Khan took it square on the chin and likely didn’t even feel the impact of the floor when he hit it unconscious.
 “I was getting in the ring with a big guy, unfortunately, and I didn’t make it to the end,” Khan said at the time.

-With that, we hope you enjoyed our look at the Mexican’s best fights.
-Be sure to check in with us this weekend as we will be sure to bring you all the build-up to Canelo’s fight against John Ryder right here on AS USA!
+We hope you enjoyed our look at the Mexican’s best fights.
+Be sure to check in with us this weekend as we will bring you all the build-up to Canelo’s fight against Jermall Charlo right here on AS USA!